Options vs. Stocks: Key Takeaways

 Remember, no matter what kind of trading you prefer, it’s important to fully understand the risks involved before executing that exciting first trade.

-Trading stocks vs. options may seem like less of a risk, but that doesn’t mean there is no risk involved at all when trading them.
-So take your time, do your research, and build your trading plan.
+Trading stocks vs. options may seem like less of a risk, but that doesn’t mean there’s no risk involved.

 OK … Time to dish on options vs. stocks.
 What’s your preference?
 Tell us below!